nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Prerequisites:
        * Multiple students exist in the system.
-       * A student named Sam Tan exists in the system.
+       * A student named Sam Tan exists in the system.<br>

    2. Test case: `find sam`<br>
        Expected: A list of students, including Sam Tan, is shown.